Murree: History

-Murree, or Marhee as it was then called, was first identified as a potential hill station by Major James Abbott in 1847.
+Murree or Marhee also spelt Marhi which means high place, as it was then called, was first identified as a potential hill station by Major James Abbott in 1847.
+When Abbott arrived at the site he wrote:

+"I was probably the first Englishman that had ever set foot upon it...
+I saw here for the first time the magnificent mass of Mount Maachpoora of which I had heard and dreamed so much, presenting toward the River Jelum a stupendous surface of precipice.
+Its summit is densely covered with cedar forests and is the resort of Jogies and alchemysts from India, who hold watch there by night expecting, by dint of certain incantations and ceremonies, to discern the spirits which alight as flames of fire upon plants profes-sing alchemical properties."

-The town's early development was in 1851 by President of the Punjab Administrative Board, Sir Henry Lawrence.
+The town's early development was in 1851 by the president of the Punjab Administrative Board, Sir Henry Lawrence.
 It was originally established as a sanatorium for British troops garrisoned on the Afghan frontier.
 Officially, the municipality was created in 1850.

 The permanent town of Murree was constructed at Sunnybank in 1853.
-The church was sanctified in May 1857, and the main road, Jinnah Road, originally known as Mall Road and still commonly referred to as "The Mall"), was built.
-The most significant commercial establishments, the Post Office, general merchants with European goods, tailors and a millinery, were established opposite the church.
+The church was sanctified in May 1857, and the main road, Jinnah Road, originally known as Mall Road and still commonly referred to as "The Mall", was built.
+The most significant commercial establishments, the General Post Office, general merchants with European goods, tailors and a millinery, were established opposite the church.
 Until 1947, access to Mall Road was restricted for "natives" (non-Europeans).

 In the summer of 1857, a rebellion against the British broke out.
 The local tribes of Murree and Hazara, including the Dhund Abbasis and others, attacked the depleted British Army garrison in Murree; however, the tribes were ultimately overcome by the British and capitulated.
-From 1873 to 1875, Murree was the summer headquarters of the Punjab local government; after 1876 the headquarters were moved to Shimla.
+From 1873 to 1875, Murree was the summer headquarters of the Punjab local government; after 1876 the headquarters was moved to Shimla.